Ivanhoe Villas — tract homes in Livermore (1970)

 ![]() |

-| Map of the Ivanhoe Villas community in Livermore’s Sunset East neighborhood. |
+| Annotated aerial map of the Ivanhoe Villas tract in the Sunset East neighborhood in Livermore, California.
+Base imagery from Google Maps. |

 Sunset Homes marketed Ivanhoe Villas as “a totally new concept in suburban living.”
 These compact homes were carefully arranged to maximize privacy and space efficiency.
 Garages were placed at the rear of the lot—evoking older design traditions—but without alley access, the result was long driveways that reduced green space.